 In most cases, your health care provider can identify pityriasis rosea by looking at the rash.
 You might need a scraping or possibly a skin biopsy, which involves taking a small piece of the rash for testing.
 This test can help tell a pityriasis rosea rash from other, similar rashes.

-In most cases, pityriasis rosea goes away on its own in four to 10 weeks.
-If the rash doesn't disappear by then or if the itching is bothersome, talk with your doctor about treatments that can help.
-The condition clears up without scarring and usually doesn't recur.
+Pityriasis rosea usually goes away on its own without treatment in 4 to 10 weeks.
+If the rash doesn't disappear by then or the itching bothers you, talk with your health care provider about treatments.
+The condition clears up without scarring and usually doesn't come back.

-If home remedies don't ease symptoms or shorten the duration of pityriasis rosea, your doctor may prescribe medicine.
-Examples include:
+If home remedies don't ease symptoms or shorten the duration of pityriasis rosea, your health care provider might prescribe medicine.
+Examples include corticosteroids and antihistamines.

-The following tips may help relieve the discomfort of pityriasis rosea:
+The following self-care tips may help relieve the discomfort of pityriasis rosea:

-- Take over-the-counter allergy medicine (antihistamines).
-These include diphenhydramine (Benadryl, others).
+- Take nonprescription allergy medicine (antihistamines), such as diphenhydramine (Benadryl, others).

-- Apply a moisturizer, calamine lotion or an over-the-counter corticosteroid cream.
+- Apply a moisturizer, calamine lotion or a nonprescription corticosteroid cream.